I often feel that words carry weight.

 - The amount to raise.

-All these play into backer’s decision-making process.
+All these plays into backer’s decision-making process.
 The research controlled 59 variables and was able to validate one point: Word selection matters.
 Some words resonate with backers more than others and persuade them to give.
-Check out their research report and the list of words that are associated with projects that are likely to be funded on page 8.

 How does this finding impact global marketing?